15 Best Dash Cam for RAV4 You’ll Never Regret Buying

 Good to know

-• Parking mode requires dedicated power planning (hardwire kit if you want true parked coverage).
+• Parking mode requires the dedicated hardwire kit (sold separately) for true parked coverage.

 • Rear cable routing takes time in a hatch SUV—do it once neatly and you’ll be glad you did.